- Data Portals

 Here are a few additional topics to be aware of before you start.
-Please also see our Best practices page for some information that will help you get off to a good start.
+Please also see our Best practices page for some information that will help you make efficient use of your allocation.

 Parallel codes are essential for successful computing in the Yellowstone environment.
 If you aren’t familiar with parallel programming, you may want to read Parallel computing concepts and also take advantage of some of our training opportunities to make the best use of these powerful HPC resources.
-We provide opportunities for training in Fortran, C, GPU programming, and related topics.
+We provide opportunities for training in programming and related topics.

-Because the HPC system and analysis clusters are shared so widely, we employ a scheduling system that balances the workload between large and small jobs, ensures that members of our diverse user community all have fair access, and that computing resources are used as productively as possible.
+Because the HPC system and analysis clusters are shared so widely, we employ a scheduling system.
+It balances the workload between large and small jobs, ensures that all members of our diverse user community have fair access, and ensures that computing resources are used as productively as possible.

-The Platform LSF (load sharing facility) distributes the system’s workload based on priorities.
+The scheduler—Platform LSF (load sharing facility)—distributes the system’s workload based on priorities.
 These are determined by the CISL fair share policy, type of allocation, the user’s choice of queues when submitting individual jobs, job size, and other factors.

-Except for small interactive jobs that can run on a login node in 30 minutes (wall clock) or less, both interactive and batch jobs need to be submitted for scheduling.
+Except for some small interactive processes that can run on login nodes, both interactive and batch jobs need to be submitted for scheduling.

-Since the system doesn’t know precisely when a job will run, and many jobs are simply too big to run interactively, most are submitted as batch jobs so they can run without your intervention.
+Since the system doesn’t know precisely when a job will run, and many jobs are simply too big to run interactively, users submit most jobs as batch jobs to run without manual intervention.

 We encourage all users to take advantage of our data analysis and visualization clusters to analyze the results of their HPC simulations.
 With the centralized GLADE file spaces, you don’t have to move files from system to system to perform different tasks.
 When a batch job runs on the HPC system, for example, the data generated are stored on GLADE.
-You can then use one of the data analysis and visualization clusters to analyze the data without having to transfer any files.
+You can then use one of the other clusters to analyze the data without having to transfer files.